YunxiangLi/Intro-to-CLS/README.md

-# Intro-to-CLS
+## Course Introduction to computational science assignments

-# meta-population model in assignment2_2a
+### meta-population model in assignment2_2a